aandrovitsanea/cnn_mura/README.md

 # X-Ray classification

-## TO-DOS

-* Extract metrics
-* Check other architectures
-* Fine tune base model with Keras Tuner
-* Other models for transfer learning
-* Create py files for densenet and resnet models and build them to the notebooks
-* Add cleaned notebooks to repo
-* Write report

 This project trains and evaluates different CNN architectures with the aim of image classification of the MURA dataset.

 MURA is a dataset of musculoskeletal radiographs consisting of studies from 11,967 patients, with a total of 40,005 multi-view radiographic images.
 Each belongs to one of seven standard upper extremity radiographic study types: